Apipost-Team/multithread-superagent/README.md

 ## How It Works

-The `RequestManager` uses Node.js `worker_threads` to handle concurrent HTTP requests efficiently.
+The `multithread-superagent` uses Node.js `worker_threads` to handle concurrent HTTP requests efficiently.
 Each worker processes a chunk of requests, sending individual results and progress updates back to the main thread.

 ---